Akshay5623/devops_eng114/README.md

 ## Common linux commands
 - Update ubuntu `sudo apt-get update -y`
 - Upgrade ubuntu `sudo apt-get upgrade -y`
-- Install nginx or any package `sudo apt-get install nginx -y`
+- Install nginx `sudo apt-get install nginx -y`
-- Check status of nginx or any package `systemctl status nginx`
+- Check status of nginx `systemctl status nginx`
+> nginx is used as an example, can be any compatable package, just change nginx in command for the relevant package name.
 - Who am I `uname` or `uname -a`
 - Where am i  `pwd`
-- Create folder in linux = mkdir dir-name
+- Create folder in linux = `mkdir dir-name`
 - How to check folder/files etc = `ls`
 - How to check hidden folders `ls -a`
 - Change directory `cd nameof-dir`